Another approach to the Kan-Quillen model structure: Kan Fibrant Replacement

-To see that $\exinf$ preserves fibrations it is enough to see that $\sd$ sends the boundary inclusions to monomorphisms, but this is obvious.
-Preservation of trivial fibrations is similar, using \ref{prop-subd-sae}.

-Finally, let $m \colon X \to Y$ be a strong anodyne extension and consider the diagram:
+Finally, let $m : X \to Y$ be a strong anodyne extension and consider the diagram:

-It is clear how every arrow in the diagram admits a P-structure (transferring across pushouts in the obvious way), except possibly for $\exinf m$ and the dotted arrow.
-However, the P-structure on $Y \to Y \cup \exinf X$ is given by restriction from the one on $Y \to \exinf Y$.
-It is easy to check now that in this situation, the P-structure on $Y \to \exinf Y$ also induces a P-structure on the dotted arrow.
+It is clear how every arrow in the diagram admits a regular pairing (transferring across pushouts in the obvious way), except possibly for $\exinf m$ and the dotted arrow.
+Moreover, the pairing on $Y \to Y \cup \exinf X$ is given by restriction from the one on $Y \to \exinf Y$.
+It is easy to check that in this situation the pairing on $Y \to \exinf Y$ also restricts to a pairing on the dotted arrow and that this restricted pairing is also regular.
 Hence $\exinf m$ is the composite of two strong anodyne extensions. \end{proof}

-The following result contains all remaining difficulty in establishing the model structure axioms.
+The following proposition is the last difficult step in establishing the model structure axioms on $\sset$.
+After this we rely only on elementary results found in the literature.

 \begin{proposition} $\exinf$ reflects the triviality of fibrations.
-That is, if $f \colon X \to Y$ is a fibration and $\exinf f$ (which is automatically a fibration) is moreover a \emph{trivial} fibration, then $f$ is also a trivial fibration. \end{proposition} \begin{proof} Consider the lifting problem
+That is to say, if $f : X \to Y$ is a fibration and $\exinf f$ (a fibration by Proposition \ref{prop-properties}) is moreover a \emph{trivial} fibration, then $f$ is also a trivial fibration. \end{proposition} \begin{proof} Consider the lifting problem

-There is a diagonal filler if we compose this square with the naturality square for $j \colon \id \to \exinf$:
+There is a diagonal filler if we compose this square with the naturality square for $j : \id \to \exinf$: